-- Warren's sexbot April, and the BuffyBot he built for Spike, in Buffy the Vampire Slayer.
+- Warren's sexbot April, and the BuffyBot he built for Spike.
 April deconstructs the trope, in that her creator Warren abandoned the perfect woman he created because her constant subservience was too boring compared to the real girlfriend he was dating.

 - Star Trek: The Next Generation: Data isn't a sexbot, but he is "fully functional", "programmed in multiple techniques", and Voltaire wrote a song about it.

 - The Original Series has the various androids of the Planet Mudd in "I, Mudd."
 Chekov is enjoying his "harem," except for the fact that they "aren't real girls."
 They inform him that they are, and that Harry Mudd programmed them to "function as human women."
 Chekov's reaction?
 "This place is even better than Leningrad!"

 - Terminator: The Sarah Connor Chronicles: Several fans have been Squicked by the thought of the fully functional Cameron Phillips's relationship with John Connor.
 Well at least the ones that don't hate Riley.
 And of course excluding the ones who want a Cameron Phillips of their own.
 Within the series, John shows little if any interest in her that way.
 Cameron flirts with him when they first meet, feels threatened by Riley and even strips off and lies next to him, saying she knows his life can be lonely.
 Of course she might have just been manipulating him, but there was also how she overrides her programming to terminate him.